-PERSONALIZE MAGENTO web store FOR RETURNING VISITORS by 50%
+PERSONALIZE MAGENTO WEB STORE FOR RETURNING VISITORS by 50%

 The approach to a successful Magento Web Store is; Keep track of your goals, with the support of analytics.
-However, applying analytics demands decision making.
+However, applying analytics demands decision-making.
 Hence, today, we’ll share some effective practices of how to implement them for personalizing your Magento Web Store.

 At Xcentric, we provide custom Web Design and Development services based on Magento, along with Digital Marketing in Pakistan services that are data-driven.
 Though to us, being data-driven means advancing from the massive range of analytic tools and information.
-Being in the web development industry and having loads of experience in building Magento Commerce Stores, we assure that realizing these tools and information can support online retailers in receiving a clear insight of their clients, which helps in generating more traffic, and later converts them into sales.
+Being in the web development industry and having loads of experience in building Magento Commerce Stores, we assure you that realizing these tools and information can support online retailers in receiving a clear insight of their clients, which helps in generating more traffic, and later converts them into sales.

 Why use altered approaches for New and Returning Visitors on your Magento Web Store?